benjimaclellan/blendvis/README.md

 ## Installing
 `blendvis` must be run via an instance of Blender.
-First [download](https://www.blender.org/download/) and install Blender (2.93 LTS version).
+First [download](https://www.blender.org/download/) and install Blender (tested on 2.93 LTS version).
 Download the source code and install as an add-on in Blender (Edit -> Preferences -> Add-ons -> Install).
-See the example Blend files for how to use the library.

 ## Features
-Currently `blendvis` has capabilities for
+Currently `blendvis` enables:
 * bar, scatter, and line plots
 * various colors, materials, and color maps
 * LaTeX rendering (further testing needed)
 * choose any system font

-In the future, `blendvis` will also have
+In the future, I hope to add:
 * surface plots, tri plots
 * subplots